Gardening Plants & Flowers Flowers

 Temperature and Humidity

-False sunflowers are cold-hardy perennials that will come back year after year in northern climates up to USDA growing zone 3.
+False sunflowers are cold-hardy perennials that will return yearly in northern climates up to USDA growing zone 3.
 Some varieties also have good heat tolerance, making them ideal for the southern end of the plant's growing zones.
 These plants also aren't overly picky about humidity.

 Fertilizer